ticketeer/docs/src/commands.md

 ## Global Slash Commands

-These commands can be ran by anyone in and out of the server.
+These commands can be run by anyone in and out of the server.

 ### `/app about`